chifaawehbe/Rajeev-Face-Mask-Detection-Robot/README.md

 # Rajeev-Face-Mask-Detection-Robot
-A face mask detection robot that goes around the room and detects a face.
+A face mask detection robot is a social robot that goes around the room and detects a face.
 Whenever there is a person without mask it plays a sound 'Put your mask on'.

 Built using Raspberry Pi 3 and Omni wheels with H bridge.